 I’ll be writing about the video How to use Narrative Triplets.
 Contains SPOILERS for Joker.
 Writing hack for how to write a book from the Writing, Talking, And Dog Walking series I’m doing on YouTube with Jonathan McKinney.

-Narrative Triplets is a story tool that you can use to make you story progress and keep it interesting.
+A “Narrative Triplet” is a story tool that you can use to make you story progress and keep it interesting.
 When a Narrative Triplet is used it makes the story feel carefully constructed, and makes the climax extremely satisfying for the audience.
 I’ll explain what a Narrative Triplet is, give you examples of one in use, and explain how to replicate the technique in your own writing.

-To explain the concept of the Narrative Triplet, I’ll be referencing scenes from the 2019 movie Joker, so if you haven’t seen it this blog will contain spoilers.
+To explain the concept of the Narrative Triplet, I’ll be referencing scenes from the 2019 movie Joker, so if you haven’t seen it this will contain spoilers.

 When we saw Joker, we saw this Narrative Triplet coming because it was so beautifully set up, and once you’re aware of them and understand them you’ll start to spot them in stories too.
 But spotting them doesn’t take away the pleasure.
 I actually really enjoy it because I appreciate the effort that has gone into the composition.

-If you want to use the technique of the Narrative Triplet in your story, the best way to do it is to start at the end.
-If you put something in at the end of your story that makes a beautiful representation of your character’s new state, you can go in and insert the previous two instances into the first and second act.
+If you want to use the technique of the Narrative Triplet in your story, the best way to do it is to start at the end and back edit.
+If you write something in at the end of your story that makes a beautiful representation of your character’s new state, you can go in and insert the previous two instances into the first and second act.

-You can find more writing advice on our YouTube channel where we’ll be releasing a piece of writing advice every day to help you become a better and more confident writer.
+You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!